provos/parallax-maker/README.md

 # 3D Export

-The tool also supports generating a glTF2.0 scene file that an be easily imported into 3D apps like Blender.
+The tool also supports generating a glTF2.0 scene file that an be easily imported into 3D apps like Blender or Unreal Engine.

 > [!TIP]
 > To utilize depth of field camera effects for the Blender scene, the material needs to be changed to **ALPHA HASHED**.
+> [!TIP]
+> To utilize depth of field camera effects for Unreal Engine, the material needs to be changed to **Translucent Masked**.

 ![Blender Scene View](example/blender_view.png)